 The Queen’s Garden - oil on canvas

-Rosemary is a young emerging Galway artist who studied her Degree in Fine Art Painting in the National College of Art & Design and then followed it with a Masters in Multimedia in DCU.
+Rosemary Fallon is a Galway artist who received her Degree in Fine Art Painting in the National College of Art & Design and her Masters in Multimedia in DCU.

 Some of the artists that have inspire Rosemary are Salvador Dalí, Hieronymus Bosch, Joseph Wright, Cindy Sherman & Frida Kahlo.
 She also uses her travels as inspiration and she does this through her photography.
 She also creates prop, costume and sets to help bring these surreal imaginings to life.

-Her iconic painting style is deliberately orchestrated to resemble a Photoshop collage.
-This is her intent and is a reference to the media's unrealistic vision of beauty and the sexualisation of the female body that is thrust upon us in every day life.
+Her iconic painting style references the media's unrealistic vision of beauty and the sexualisation of the female body that is thrust upon us in every day life.
 This is emphasised by her use of exaggerated proportions, doll like features and emotionally charged expressions.
 It is her imagining of cultural awareness of female identity seen through the eyes of a woman.

 Rosemary is a resident artist in Galway Bay Galleries and her work can also be found in The Gallery Kinsale, Co.
 Cork,

-Sol Art Gallery, Dublin, White Lady Art, Dublin and Eakin Gallery, Belfast.
+Sol Art Gallery, Dublin, White Lady Art, Dublin and The Kenny Gallery, Galway.
 Rosemary is a featured artists in the book Goblin Market: Irish New Contemporary Art

 Rosemary runs an art school in Co.
 Galway